semanticsean/ATAT/contribute.md

 🚩 test all again

+Most important: API so other apps can sync to email rapidly.

 Integrate AB/E "ABE" - election and polling generator as a shortcode / function call.

 Integrate new agent as a shortcode -> function call.